Biology (BIOL)

 BIOL 401L ORNITHOLOGY LABORATORY1 Credit

 Laboratory and field experience in anatomy, behavior, and identification of birds.
+Field trips and a field notebook project is required.

 Co-requisites: BIOL 401